learn-co-curriculum/dsc-central-limit-theorem-lab/README.md

 ## Objectives
 You will be able to:
-* Demonstrate a practical understanding of the Central Limit Theorem and how it can be used for parameter estimation
+* Use built-in methods to detect non-normal datasets
+* Create a sampling distribution of sample means to demonstrate the central limit theorem

 ## Let's get started!